garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Kanban.md

 >	- At Selected, developer1 then grabs a new story to work on which moves to Development `ongoing`

 ## Benefits
+1. [[Kanban]] boards are information hubs
+2. Reduce the need for status meetings
+3. Simple to maintain & low overhead
+4. Improve transparency of the work process
+	- basically everyone can see what you are doing